santarini/batch-stock-scrape/README.md

 # Batch Stock Scrape

-#### alpha.bas
-Is the current working version of the program and the only thing you really need from this repo.

-This script is dependent on a JSON parser.
-I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>.

-Make sure you enable a Microsoft Scripting Runtime reference.

-## Description

 This script takes a list of tickers in a spreadsheet and populates that same spreadsheet with that company's data points (price, technical indicators, fundamental indicators, financials, financial ratios, earnings, etc).
 Data points are taken from the JSON API of <a href="https://iextrading.com/">IEX Trading<a/> and are then parsed with VBA into the spreadsheet.

 It varies in speed, the slowest I've see it go is around 3 companies per second, the fastest I've seen it go was a little over 25 companies per second.

 I don't yet know why it varies so greatly in speed.
 But ...
 I'll spend some time on that later.

+## Contents

+#### alpha.bas
+Is the current working version of the program and the only thing you really need from this repo.

+This script is dependent on a JSON parser.
+I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>.

+Make sure you enable a Microsoft Scripting Runtime reference.

 ## Tickersets